 Proposal 3: Discuss whether the following statement should be captured in chair notes as agreement or as common understanding: After F1 Setup and MT migration, the DU’s CU should always initiate the TM Management procedure toward the MT’s CU.

 [Huawei]: Agree option 3, should be captured as agreement and be reflected in the procedure design in stage 2 specification.

+[Lenovo]: Prefer Option 3, and agree to capture the stage 2 statement as an agreement.

+[Fujitsu]: Agree Option 3, and it should be captured in stage 2 specification.

 [E///]: Opt3 is obvious, but we think there is no need to capture it as an agreement.
 In any case, TMM must be started first from the F1TD side, but it does not feel right to mandate when to run the TMM for the first time.
 Maybe it can be done immediately, maybe it can be done later – what/how should we capture?
 A meaningful implementation of F1TD will indeed trigger TMM even if no UEs are connected – waiting for the UEs to connect to trigger the TMM for the first time does not seem meaningful.